tony-aw/broadcast/README.md

 First, ‘broadcast’ provides functions for element-wise outer computations between any 2 arrays.
-These are similar to base R’s `outer()` function, but using broadcasting, which is faster and more efficient than the recycling employed by `outer()`.
+These are similar to base R’s `outer()` function, but using broadcasting, which is faster and more efficient than the mechanism employed by `outer()`.
 The outer-like functions provided by ‘broadcast’ are optimised for a large set of operations, including, but not limited to, the following: